friedrith/natural-script/README.md

 ns.parse('hello world', 'hello'); // not exact words count
 // returns false
 ```
-> The function used to evaluate the distance between the real word and the expect word is JaroWinklerDistance from [natural](https://github.com/NaturalNode/natural) module.
+> The function used to evaluate the distance between the real word and the expected word is JaroWinklerDistance from [natural](https://github.com/NaturalNode/natural) module.
 You can change the maximum authorized distance with `ns.MAX_DISTANCE = <new distance>`

 ### Specific information